 What Is Multi-cloud?

-The multicloud model involves using two or more public cloud providers to migrate data to the cloud.
-For example, an organization who employs multicloud may use a public cloud provider’s IaaS, e.g. AWS, to host its workloads while using a SaaS provider, e.g. Hubspot, for its business tools.
+The multi-cloud model involves using two or more public cloud providers to migrate data to the cloud.
+For example, an organization that employs multi-cloud may use a public cloud provider’s IaaS, e.g., AWS, to host its workloads while using a SaaS provider, e.g., Hubspot, for its business tools.

-Multicloud doesn’t mean you have to stick with a IaaS-SaaS combination.
-Multicloud is the combination of two or more providers, and each provider can be responsible for whatever part of your operation you assign to them.
+Multi-cloud doesn’t mean you have to stick with an IaaS-SaaS combination.
+Multi-cloud is the combination of two or more providers, and each provider can be responsible for whatever part of your operation you assign to them.